 Social media is great for connecting with customers and spreading news about your company.
 It takes just a few seconds to share a post, and there’s always the chance it could go viral.
-That’s great news if you’re sharing exciting content about your business, but bad news if the content is negative.
-For this reason, brands must protect themselves with a social media crisis management strategy before an angry mob strikes.
+That’s great news if you’re sharing exciting content about your business.
+However, if the content is negative, you’ll be thrown into social media crisis management mode.

 Attracting the attention of an angry mob can really wreck your online reputation.
 Negative reviews on a Facebook page, Yelp business profile, and other online properties can drive away customers and cost you money.
-The mob can flood your Facebook page with negative reviews and comments that are nearly impossible to contain.
-If you aren’t familiar with what social media mobs can do, take a look at what happened when these businesses were targeted with social media backlash:
+The mob can flood your social media accounts with negative reviews and comments that you’ll need to handle.

 As you can see, a social media mob is a nightmare — and it can have effects that last for months, even years.
 It’s typically not possible to control the mob, but what you do in response can have a significant impact on how they react and what happens to your reputation.
 Follow these tips to build a social media crisis management plan.